Limbu people

 Subba is a title given by the Shah Kings only to Limbu village chiefs.
-Subba was not an indigenous Yakthung terminology, but now the two terms are almost interchangeable.
-People often debate about the use of term "Subba" as their surname in Limbu tribe.
-It is important to note that only the village chiefs were allowed to use the term Subba in their name.
+Subba was not part of the indigenous Limbu terminology, but now the two terms are almost interchangeable.
 It was how the village chiefs were distinguished from other villagers in Limbu tribe.
 Family lineage of the village chiefs are often found with their surname as Subba.

 Their history is said to be written in a book called Bangsawoli (Genealogy), also known as Bansawali.
 Some ancient families have kept copies.
 There are hundreds of Limbu clans and tribes, classified under their tribe or subnational entity or according to their place of origin.